Debts other than debt

 - If you have not yet made an application for

 tuition fee loan you may

 still be able to apply provided you apply no later than nine months

 after the first day of the academic year of your course, you should

 contact Student Finance England immediately.

-you must pay the first instalment of the tuition fee to the University
+pay the first instalment of the tuition fee to the University

 and claim a refund upon receipt of your assessment.